All you need to know about Section 8 Company in India

 Step2: DIN from ROC

-If the ROC finds the form valid and true, it will approve and allot the DIN to the proposed directors.
+If the ROC finds the form valid and true, it will approve and allow the DIN to the proposed directors.

-Next, you need to file form INC-1 for company’s name approval with the ROC.
+Next, you need to file form INC-1/RUN for the company’s name approval with the ROC.
 You need to propose a total of two names in the order of choice.
-However, the ROC will allot only one of the name out of two depending upon the availability.
+However, the ROC will allow only one of the names out of two depending upon the availability.

 Step 4: File Form INC-12 with the ROC